General Experience Required Under §5092 and 5093

 (B) If the applicant is unable to obtain the verifications required in subsection (a)(3)(A), the Board may approve other forms of verification if they contain the information as required in subsection (a)(3)(A).

 (b) The experience required by Section 5092 or Section 5093 involves providing any type of service or advice involving the use of accounting, attest, compilation, management advisory, financial advisory, tax, or consulting skills.
 Qualifying experience may be gained through employment in public accounting, private industry, or government.
-Experience acquired in academia is not qualifying.
+Experience acquired in academia is considered qualifying if the requirements of Section 12.1 are met.

 (c) The experience required by Section 5092 or Section 5093 of the Business and Professions Code may be obtained in full-time or part-time employment provided the total experience completed by the applicant is the equivalent of at least two years of full-time employment for an applicant qualifying under Section 5092 or at least one year of full-time employment for an applicant qualifying under Section 5093.
 In evaluating an applicant's experience, 170 hours of part-time employment shall be considered equivalent to one month of full-time employment.